 You may notice some of the foam has a bit of waviness or some small dents/dings, on the surface, that’s just the way they make it, I try to put any blemishes on the bottom of the wing so it isn’t noticable.
 I’ve also chosen the best surface to be UP, and put the spar on the bottom of the wings, if you see the black spar that’s the bottom of the wing.

-I’ve used trim monokote and self adhesive vinyl for accents on my personal models.
-Callie graphics is a good source of custom aircraft markings.
-I do have a third party mfg that makes excellent cut vinyl markings that I designed for my kits.
+I use self adhesive vinyl for accents on my personal models I buy in sheets from Stickershock23.com.
+They also make the excellent cut vinyl markings that I designed for my kits.
 I’ve tried to keep the decal design and prices reasonable so the decals may not have every little detail I put on my prototypes..
-The link to the specific kit decals is included in the kit directions page for your kit.
+The link to the specific kit decals is included in the kit directions page.
 It comes on transfer paper, you need to press and carefully roll the transfer paper back, not pull straight up or it will pull the marking and/or paint off.
 Once applied, use a hot hair dryer to heat and press the markings down to set and secure them.
 Do NOT apply markings over the blenderm tape if painted, it will pull off the paint.
 Stickershock can customize colors and include extra markings, just contact him.

-It’s recommened using the aerotech single use or reloadable 24mm E-6 motor in all but the full fuse X-15 kit, since it gives the slowest boost and allows time to trim the model if needed.
-The reloadables are easy to use, just grease the inside of the case, o-ring, and forward end of the propellent and outside of the liner(I use synthetic SuperLube) , insert propellent, insert nozzle, insert o-ring, screw shut.
-Retail Cost per flight for the reloads is as good or better than Estes Black powder E motors and they have approx 40% more total impulse.
+It’s recommened using ONLY the single use or reloadable 24mm E-6 motor in all but the full fuse X-15 kit, since it gives the slowest and easiest to control boost.
+The reloadable motors are easy to use, just grease the inside of the case, o-ring, and forward end of the propellent and outside of the liner(I use synthetic SuperLube) , insert propellent, insert nozzle, insert o-ring, screw shut.
 I use a baby/handy wipe and paper towel to clean inside the case every three flights or so or after I’m done flying.
 Here’s a video showing how to reload the 24mm aerotech motor.
 Single use are more expensive but you don’t need the special RC casing.

 See the Ordering Tab above for ordering kits and motors.